fish-shell/fish-shell/doc_src/language.rst

       echo (set_color yellow)$PWD (set_color purple)$user_char
   end

-To edit a function, you can use :ref:`funced <cmd-funced>`, and to save a function :ref:`funcsave <cmd-funcsave>`.
+To edit a function, you can use :doc:`funced <cmds/funced>`, and to save a function :doc:`funcsave <cmds/funcsave>`.
 This will store it in a function file that fish will :ref:`autoload <syntax-function-autoloading>` when needed.

-The :ref:`functions <cmd-functions>` builtin can show a function's current definition (and :ref:`type <cmd-type>` will also do if given a function).
+The :doc:`functions <cmds/functions>` builtin can show a function's current definition (and :doc:`type <cmds/type>` will also do if given a function).

-For more information on functions, see the documentation for the :ref:`function <cmd-function>` builtin.
+For more information on functions, see the documentation for the :doc:`function <cmds/function>` builtin.

 .. _syntax-function-wrappers: